offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

-**WHY**: Given a set of emitted sequences, comparing the likelihoods of those emitted sequences can be used as a measure of how viable the weights of the HMM are.
+**WHY**: Given a set of emitted sequences, comparing the likelihoods of those emitted sequences can be used as a measure of how viable the probabilities of the HMM are.

 ```{note}
 This is speculation.
 I speculate this because, if you have a set of emitted sequences that you know get emitted by the machine which an HMM models, those sequences need to more probable to occur vs random sequences (I think).